 If you’re like most drivers, you probably check your engine oil when the car is cold.
 But did you know that it’s actually better to check it when the engine is warm?
 Here’s why:

 When the engine is cold, the oil is thicker and doesn’t flow as well.
-This can make it difficult to get an accurate reading on the dipstick.
-Warm oil flows more easily and will give you a more accurate reading.
+This can make it difficult to get an accurate dipstick reading.
+Warm oil flows more easily, giving you a more accurate reading.

 Plus, if there is any water in the oil, it will be easier to see when it’s warm.
 So next time you go to check your engine oil, make sure the engine is warm first.
 It could save you from some serious problems down the road!